 First, doublecheck and measure your line size.
 Many boaters think in terms of their MOORING line size which is often 5/8" and larger.
 As a 5/8" line will not fit through the holes on most fenders, chances are good that your FENDER line size is smaller.

-If you do have 5/8" or larger line, your option would be to change the fender line to 1/2" double braid, which is typically rated at 7,000 lbs test; this is more than enough strength for ANY fender and costs about 45¢ per foot.
+If you do have 5/8" or larger line, your option would be to change the fender line to a 7/16" or 1/2" double braid, which is typically rated at 7,000 lbs test; this is more than enough strength for ANY fender.

 Do I have to use braided line?